allenporter/home-assistant-datasets/datasets/assist/README.md

 ```

 You will need the [synthetic-home custom component](https://github.com/allenporter/synthetic-home)
-and you can either install it in a separate direcotry like this:
+and you can either install it in a separate directory like this:

 ```bash
 $ export PYTHONPATH="${PYTHONPATH}:/workspaces/home-assistant-synthetic-home/"
 ```

 Or using a `custom_components` directory in the local directory if you have multiple
-custom components you wnat to evaluate:
+custom components you want to evaluate:

 ```bash
 $ export PYTHONPATH="${PYTHONPATH}:${PWD}"